symfony/symfony-docs/contributing/documentation/format.rst

 .. note::

-    Although they are technically correct, avoid the use of relative internal links such as the following:
+    Although they are technically correct, avoid the use of relative internal links such as the following, because they break the references in the generated PDF documentation:

     .. code-block:: rst